3 Viewability Benchmarks & Why It’s Important

 - In-App Mobile: In-app impressions are generally assumed to be viewable.

 While IAB’s definition of a viewable impression is fairly clear, many publishers and vendors have their own ways to determine if and how these criteria are met.
 Of course, advertisers aren’t too keen on this.

 There are many reasons why an impression isn’t considered viewable, such as a user bouncing before the page loads, ad-blocking software, the user doesn’t scroll down far enough, etc.

 In 2015, as viewability became the biggest hot button issue, even the walled gardens of Facebook and Google opened up to third-parties, in this case Moat, to prove their viewable impressions were legitimate.

-Nowadays, as Nick Lange, LumenAd’s Technical Innovation Lead, says, “Viewability can be reported on by ad servers, DSPs and third party vendors.”
+Nowadays, as Nick Lange, LumenAd’s Technical Innovation Lead, says, “Viewability can be calculated by ad servers, DSPs and third party vendors.”
 It’s a balance that helps keep things in check

-But as advertisers wielded vCPM and third-party vendors to push publishers and walled gardens to ensure better viewability, fraudsters and bad actors came out of the woodwork.
+But as advertisers wielded vCPM and third-party vendors to push publishers to ensure better viewability, fraudsters and bad actors came out of the woodwork.

 Which leads us to one, perhaps unintuitive fact:

 How does viewability work with the marketing funnel?

 One way to think about measuring viewability is that it’s a way to determine the general quality of your ad placements.
 If you have 100% viewability for desktop display, you are almost certainly serving ads in fraudulent websites — or you are being very annoying.